 Assigned fund balances are amounts that are constrained by the government's intent to be used for specific purposes, but are neither restricted nor committed.
-Assignments are identified by Commonwealth management pursuant to the delegation of authority granted by the General Governor specified Assembly and Appropriation Act.
+Assignments are identified by Commonwealth management pursuant to the delegation of authority granted by the General Assembly and Governor specified in the Appropriation Act.